-The Kulture Collective Beach-Fire Series is a weekly conversation, where a leader in the conversation of culture shares insights into their world, their work and their lives.
-Starting Sunday August 29th from 6:30-8pm and running till its too cold, 20 people, hotel guest or not are invited to these intimate fireside conversations.
-Tickets are on a first come first served basis, released online the Thursday before the talk.
+The Kulture Collective Beach-Fire Series is a complementary weekly conversation, where a leader in the conversation of culture shares insights into their world, their work and their lives.
+Starting Sunday August 29th from 6:30-8pm, will be held indoor when too cold, hotel guest or not are invited to these intimate fireside conversations.
+Complementary tickets are on a first come first served basis, released online the Thursday before the talk.
+Contact Sound View Greenport Reservations at (631) 477-1910 or email email@example.com to add your name to the list.

 Discussing topics of inspiration, the impact of politics and the pandemic on culture, and how very often it is artistic expression that becomes the agent for change.
 The objective of the program is to connect in a more personal way, with folks who may think they are not part of the "conversation of culture."
 As hoteliers we believe our part is to give people the opportunity to explore, to relate, to connect and to know "that to be human is to belong."